 The execution extension library has to be available on each execution machine's C:\Program Files (x86)\Progress\Test Studio\Bin\Plugins folder.
 Using such library when executing remotely has some limitations by design though.
 The methods related to test lists will be executed only on the machine which hosts the scheduling server responsible for the test execution in the current setup.
 Those methods are OnBeforeTestListStarted() and OnAfterTestListCompleted().
 The rest of the methods will be executed as expected on each execution machine.

-The project is in TFS source control and a test list is scheduled with "Get latest version of tests automatically from TFS" enabled
+The Project is in TFS Source Control and a Test List is Scheduled with "Get latest version of tests automatically from TFS" Enabled

 Important note here is that both Scheduling and Execution servers require access to TFS - the Scheduling server loads the recent available test list from TFS to determine which tests to distribute to executors as part of the currently running job and loads these tests.
 On the other hand the Execution server requires the access to obtain the latest checked in test files since the local project copy may not be the recent one from TFS.

-Even if a local execution is possible a remote one could fail due to that string length limitation and the reason behind is that the project files are copied to a temporary folder on the Execution machine.
-In general this temp folder’s name contains the job ID which is a sequence of letters and numbers which are added to the file’s full path and increase its length significantly.
+Even if a local execution is possible a remote one could fail due to that limitation.
+The reason behind is that the project files are copied to a temporary folder on the Execution machine.
+In general this temp folder’s name contains the job ID which is a sequence of letters and numbers added to the file’s full path and increase its length significantly.
 To avoid that scenario keep your local project on a default location on your drive and keep the test names steady and short.

 Note: If the issue is at least once encountered there might be corrupted values stored in the MongoDB storage.
 To get rid of these the DB collections should be maintained accordingly - with the help of Robomongo the corrupted test list could be located and deleted or alternatively the whole test list collection could be dropped.